boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/embedding-api-reference/methods.md

 });
 dashboard.loadMultitabDashboard();
 ```
+> **NOTE:**
->**Note:** To embed the multitab dashboard programmatically, either dashboardIds or dashboardPaths can be used.
+> 1. To embed the multitab dashboard programmatically, either dashboardIds or dashboardPaths can be used.
+> 2. To embed the multitab dashboard using Bold BI Server version 10.1.18, it is necessary to use the corresponding CDN link: https://cdn.boldbi.com/embedded-sdk/v10.1.18/boldbi-embed.js.
+If you are using a Bold BI Server version lower than 10.1.18, you can use the CDN link: https://cdn.boldbi.com/embedded-sdk/v9.1.73/boldbi-embed.js.

 To access additional details, please click on the following [Embedded multitab dashboard programmatically](/embedding-options/embedding-sdk/embedding-using-javascript/#embed-a-multitab-dashboard-programmatically).